lokeshmudgal0004/lokeshmudgal0004/README.md

 ## 📌 Featured Projects

-### 🧠 3D Lung Tumor Detection (Flagship)
+### 🧠 3D Lung Tumor Detection (Collaborative Project)

-* Built a deep learning pipeline for tumor detection from CT scans
+- Worked in a team to build a deep learning pipeline for CT scan analysis
+- Focused on: [mention YOUR part clearly]
-* Applied Generative AI for data augmentation
+- Applied Generative AI for data augmentation
-* Evaluated using Accuracy, Precision, Recall & F1-score
+- Evaluated using Accuracy, Precision, Recall & F1-score

+[tanishDevX/lung-tumor-segmentation]

 ---